Space History: Corned Beef on High

 Carl Ransom

 Schirra and the manager, Carl Ransom, then got a brilliant idea — they would send up a corned beef sandwich from Wolfie’s on the next crewed mission, Gemini 3, to be flown by John Young and Gus Grissom.
-They made some drop tests to see if the bread could survive the G-forces of ascent, which were successful.
+They did some drop tests to see if the bread could survive the G-forces of ascent, and they were successful.

 Aboard Gemini